Four Lions: Critical response

 Four Lions received positive reviews from critics.
-Rotten Tomatoes gives the film a "Certified Fresh" score of 83%, based on 139 reviews, with an average rating of 7.3/10.
+Rotten Tomatoes gives the film a score of 84%, based on 136 reviews, with an average rating of 7.3/10.
 The site's consensus reads, "Its premise suggests brazenly tasteless humor, but Four Lions is actually a smart, pitch-black comedy that carries the unmistakable ring of truth."
-Metacritic gives the film a score of 68 out of 100, based on 28 critics, indicating "generally favorable reviews".
+Metacritic gives the film a score of 68 out of 100, based on 28 critics.

 The Daily Telegraph wrote that "[Chris Morris's] evocations of the claustrophobic mundanity of the Muslims' lives, their querulous banter, their flimsily pick 'n' mix approach to the Koran all feel painfully, brilliantly real."

-The Daily Express rated Four Lions 4 out of 5 and praised the performances in particular, calling the film "brilliantly cast with all the actors displaying sharp comic timing and both [Riz] Ahmed and [Kayvan] Novak also bringing out the touching humanity of their characters."
+The Daily Express rated Four Lions four out of five and praised the performances in particular, calling the film "brilliantly cast with all the actors displaying sharp comic timing and both [Riz] Ahmed and [Kayvan] Novak also bringing out the touching humanity of their characters".

-Upon its screening at Sundance, the Los Angeles Times and The Hollywood Reporter gave the film extremely positive reviews, the latter describing the film as "a brilliant takedown of the imbecility of fanaticism" drawing comparisons with This Is Spinal Tap and The Three Stooges.
+Upon its screening at Sundance, the Los Angeles Times and The Hollywood Reporter gave the film positive reviews, the latter describing the film as "a brilliant takedown of the imbecility of fanaticism" drawing comparisons with This Is Spinal Tap (1984) and The Three Stooges.

 Amongst the reviewers that gave the film negative and mixed reviews were Nigel Andrews of the Financial Times, who called the film a "spectacular miss" and The Guardian's Jeremy Kay, who wrote "as a satire on terror, Four Lions seems to be a missed opportunity".
-Andrew Pulver, also writing for The Guardian, gave the film a more favourable review, stating that "Chris Morris is still the most incendiary figure working in the British entertainment industry."
+Andrew Pulver, also writing for The Guardian, gave the film a more favourable review, stating that "Chris Morris is still the most incendiary figure working in the British entertainment industry".

 Box office

 Despite an initial release on just 115 screens across the UK, the film was successful at the box office on its opening weekend, generating the highest site average of all the new releases (£5,292) and making a total of £609,000.
 According to the Official Top 10 UK Film Chart (7–9 May 2010), Four Lions was placed at sixth, behind Iron Man 2, Furry Vengeance, A Nightmare on Elm Street, Hot Tub Time Machine and The Back-up Plan.
 Due to its popularity, Optimum Releasing increased the number of screens showing the film to 200.

 As of 8 August 2010, Four Lions grossed £2,932,366 at the UK box office.
-As of 13 March 2011, Four Lions' worldwide gross was US$4,353,954.
+As of 2013, Four Lions' worldwide gross was $6,149,356.

 Accolades

 Time magazine rated the film as among Top 10 movies of 2010.

-The lead actors, Kayvan Novak and Nigel Lindsay, were both nominated for Best Comedy Performance in Film at the British Comedy Awards 2010.
-Kayvan Novak went on to win the award, thanking all his "brothers"; referring to his fellow actors in Four Lions.
+Two lead actors, Kayvan Novak and Nigel Lindsay, were nominated for Best Comedy Performance in Film at the British Comedy Awards 2010.
+Kayvan Novak went on to win the award, thanking all his "brothers", referring to his fellow actors in Four Lions.

-At the BAFTAs 2011, Chris Morris won the award for Outstanding Debut by a British Writer, Director or Producer.
-He beat competition from The Arbor, Exit Through the Gift Shop, Monsters and Skeletons.
+At the BAFTAs in 2011, Morris won the award for Outstanding Debut by a British Writer, Director or Producer, with the film also receiving a nomination for Outstanding British Film.